valschmidt/rep/rep-DRAFT_MB.rst

 ------
 ROS messages reporting the data or operations of MBES shall adhere to REP 103 [2]_, using SI units throughout with the following exception:

+Absolute acoustic measurements shall be reported in decibels re 1 micro Pascal.
+Relative acoustic values shall be reported in decibels
-For acoustic measurements and those directly related to the acoustic signal level, one may specify decibel
+and those directly related to the acoustic signal level, one may specify decibels

 Frame Conventions
 -----